model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 As a Rust developer, this sounds a lot like the `mem::transmute` operation, which is highly `unsafe`.
 And that's correct.
 But `kani::any()` is only implemented for a few types: those where we are able to safely enforce the type's invariants.
+(What if you want any value of a type Kani does not implement?
+[We'll answer that later in this tutorial.](#custom-nondeterministic-types))
 In other words, `kani::any()` should not produce values that are invalid for the type.

 ## Safe nondeterministic variables